ENCCS/julia-for-hpc/content/MPI.rst

   that all tasks do the same thing.

 ``MPI.jl`` provides Julia bindings for the Message Passing Interface (MPI) standard.
-This is how a hello world MPI program looks like in Python:
+This is how a hello world MPI program looks like in Julia:

 .. code-block:: julia